FAQ

 4.)
 Must complete a psilocybin facilitator training program

-• Usually they are on Tuesdays, Wednesdays, and Thursdays from 5:30pm to 8:30pm.
-Some cohorts may have a different schedule, so check the specific cohort info at the top of this page for your target cohort’s specifics.
+Usually they are on Tuesdays, Wednesdays, and Thursdays from 6pm to 9pm MT.
+Some cohorts may have a different schedule, so check the specific cohort info on the main Colorado program info page for current cohort’s specifics.

-Colorado has a lot of hours to get through, and we know you want to get out their helping people, so we've created a dense schedule for synchronous class material (Tues, Wed, Thurs) and a more leisurely schedule for asynchronous work.
+Colorado has a lot of hours to get through, and we know you want to get out there helping people, so we've created a dense schedule for synchronous class material (Tues, Wed, Thurs), with a more leisurely schedule for asynchronous work.

-However, all practicum components of the course are conducted in-person at an affiliated service center or during a weekend “intensive” session in Portland, OR.
+However, all practicum components of the course are conducted in-person at an affiliated service center or during a four-day weekend “intensive” session in Colorado.

 Alternative